About the Town Council

-The Mayor and Council make policy and enact laws, rules, and regulations in order to provide for future community and economic growth.
+The Mayor and Council make policies and enact laws, rules, and regulations to provide for future community and economic growth.
 The Council also provides direction and support for the orderly and efficient operation of town services.

 For more information on the different types of Government visit the MASC website.

 All municipal governments in South Carolina operate under one of three forms of government: mayor-council, council or council-manager.
 The Town of Irmo is a council form of government

 Municipalities under the council form of government have five, seven or nine members, including a mayor.
 The mayor presides over meetings (by tradition), performs ceremonial duties, calls special meetings, designates a temporary judge, performs administrative duties (only if authorized by council), and acts and votes as a member of council.
 The mayor has no additional statutory authority beyond that of other council members

 Under the council form, the council has all legislative, policy and administrative power.
 Council establishes departments and prescribes functions; may hire an administrator to assist council; may appoint an officer to administer departments subject to council direction; investigates departments: appoints a clerk, attorney and judge; elects the mayor pro tempore (S.C.
 Code 5-7-190); and prepares and adopts a balanced budget.